 - 2 cups basmati rice for serving over

-- 1 tbsp garam masala (an Indian spice blend)
+- 1 tablespoon garam masala (an Indian spice blend)

 - Add cashew nuts to a food processor, and lightly pulse to chop

-- Add all spices, tomato paste, and garlic to the food processor, along with 3 tbsp water, and pulse to combine.
+- Add all spices, tomato paste, and garlic to the food processor, along with 3 tablespoons of water, and pulse to combine.
 It should form a paste.

 - Transfer paste to a medium bowl, add the Greek yogurt, and stir to combine.